julian-vargo/srt_textgrid_converter/README.md

 - Python 3.6 or higher is required
 - SRT filed with at most 2 unique speakers

-## Usage
+## Installation and Running the Script
 1. Download the script file `srt_textgrid_converter.py` to your computer.
 2. Ensure Python 3.6+ is installed and accessible via your terminal 3a.
-Type in the following command into your command prompt
+Type in the following command into your command prompt, terminal, or Anaconda Prompt
 ```bash
 python "path\to\srt_textgrid_converter.py"
 ```
+4. The command prompt will prompt you with some questions about file paths and speaker names.
+Enter these in one at a time.

 3b.
-OR type the following command into your command prompt
+OR type the following command into your command prompt, terminal, or Anaconda Prompt
 ```bash
 python "path\to\srt_textgrid_converter.py" path\to\input\srt\folder path\to\output\textgrid\folder Speaker1NameDisplayedOnSRT Speaker2NameDisplayedOnSRT
 ```